amosbatto/plurios-languages/README.md

 ## License info ##

 The `plurios` script has a GPL 3.0 or later license.
-The language files have the license of their software project.
+The language files have the license of their software projects.
 If unsure which project a language file comes from, that information can usually be found by opening the `.desktop` files with a plain text editor (such as [Geany](https://www.geany.org)) or by examining the `.mo` files with a binary file editor (such as [GHex](https://wiki.gnome.org/Apps/Ghex)).